Submit manuscript...

 Abstract

-Seaweeds have recently attracted much attention as a source of antioxidant compounds due to, at least in part, to epidemiological research that strikethrough has supported the existence of an inverse correlation between the incidence of different diseases and consumption of seaweeds [1-4].
-Additionally, different compounds such as carotenoids, mycosporine-related amino acids and terpenoids together with phenolic compounds have been identified among the main entities responsible for these properties in marine algae [5, 6].
+Seaweeds have recently attracted much attention as a source of antioxidant compounds due to, at least in part, to epidemiological research that strikethrough has supported the existence of an inverse correlation between the incidence of different diseases and consumption of seaweeds.1-4 Additionally, different compounds such as carotenoids, mycosporine-related amino acids and terpenoids together with phenolic compounds have been identified among the main entities responsible for these properties in marine algae.5,6

 Halimeda genus has been investigated over the past years by our group as a source of natural antioxidants, neuro- and hepato-protectant compounds.
-Indeed, several lines of results have documented the ability of this natural product to target free-radical- mediated processes on in vitro and in vivo experimental models [9-15].
-Thus, current results support the notion that marine seaweeds Halimeda spp are a source of hydrophilic antioxidants, which could be further recommended for the prevention of oxidative stress-related disturbances, and can be of usefulness either as dietetic supplements or as food ingredients.
+Indeed, several lines of results have documented the ability of this natural product to target free-radical- mediated processes on in vitro and in vivo experimental models.9-15 Thus, current results support the notion that marine seaweeds Halimeda spp are a source of hydrophilic antioxidants, which could be further recommended for the prevention of oxidative stress-related disturbances, and can be of usefulness either as dietetic supplements or as food ingredients.

 Discussion

 Oxidative stress and its clinical implications may be considered relatively innovative research.
 From the 1970s there has appeared an intensified work on this topic, which is interesting because as early as in 1956 Hardman suggested the toxicity of free radicals and their possible consequences in the genesis of different diseases, this hypothesis was confirmed in 1962 by Gerschamn.
-This process is closely linked with a variety of pathologies which include AIDS, atherosclerosis, diabetes, neurodegenerative diseases, chemical carcinogenesis, intoxication with certain xenobiotics and even natural aging and apoptosis processes [16, 17].
+This process is closely linked with a variety of pathologies which include AIDS, atherosclerosis, diabetes, neurodegenerative diseases, chemical carcinogenesis, intoxication with certain xenobiotics and even natural aging and apoptosis processes.16,17

-Oxidative stress is currently defined as the imbalance that occurs between prooxidants reactions (producers of free radical) and antioxidant mechanisms (processes to inactivate the free radical), generally caused by increased production of free radical, so it has been postulated that one way to stop this process is through the supply of antioxidant substances [18].
+Oxidative stress is currently defined as the imbalance that occurs between prooxidants reactions (producers of free radical) and antioxidant mechanisms (processes to inactivate the free radical), generally caused by increased production of free radical, so it has been postulated that one way to stop this process is through the supply of antioxidant substances.18

 1. Indirect antioxidants that are intended to prevent the formation of new free radicals, enzymes and cytosolic proteins that catalyze the removal of ROS.

-3. Direct antioxidants that have the function of eliminating formed free radicals before they can start a specific damage, and this is done with endogenous antioxidant biomolecules located in the cell membrane and in the cytosol or exogenous compounds provided by the diet.Halimeda spp extracts exhibited a high free radical scavenging activity which could be explained by its polyphenolic compounds content [7-15, 21].
+3. Direct antioxidants that have the function of eliminating formed free radicals before they can start a specific damage, and this is done with endogenous antioxidant biomolecules located in the cell membrane and in the cytosol or exogenous compounds provided by the diet.Halimeda spp extracts exhibited a high free radical scavenging activity which could be explained by its polyphenolic compounds content.7-15,21

 4. Others compounds modulate positively the cellular capacity for confronting the generation of levels high ROS and RNS and repair cellular structures damaged by the attack of the free radical.
 Different molecules, including enzymes, modulate positively the cellular capacity of repairing cellular structures damaged by the attack of the free radical.
 Catalase, superoxide-dismutase and glutathione-peroxidase enzymes are considered to be fundamental antioxidant defense system in mammals, and it was demonstrated that oxidative stress significantly reduced the activities of these enzymes.
 We observed that the treatment with the seaweed Halimeda spp led to a significant increase in the activity of these enzymes, which in turn resulted in an enhanced antioxidant defense.
-Mancini-Filho et al. [12] reported an over-expression of catalase genes by treatment with FPA from Halimeda monile, while de Oliveira e Silva et al. [14] by RT/PCR analysis showed an increase in the catalase gene expression in the group treated with free phenolic acid (FPA) fractions from Halimeda opuntia, suggesting the inductor effect of these compounds on the enzyme genes.
-Accordingly, Vidal et al. [21] demonstrated similar effect with Halimeda incrassata.
+Mancini-Filho et al.12 reported an over-expression of catalase genes by treatment with FPA from Halimeda monile, while de Oliveira e Silva et al.14 by RT/PCR analysis showed an increase in the catalase gene expression in the group treated with free phenolic acid (FPA) fractions from Halimeda opuntia, suggesting the inductor effect of these compounds on the enzyme genes.
+Accordingly, Vidal et al.21 demonstrated similar effect with Halimeda incrassata.

 In general, Halimeda genus are green seaweeds that grows in shallow waters of tropical regions.
 They are harmless, very easy to collect, and a potential source of phytomedicines.
 These organisms are largely exposed to a combination of sunlight and oxygen that leads to the formation of free radicals.
-However, the absence of oxidative damage on the structural components of seaweeds and their stability to oxidation during storage indicate that their cells should have potent protective antioxidative defense systems [32].
+However, the absence of oxidative damage on the structural components of seaweeds and their stability to oxidation during storage indicate that their cells should have potent protective antioxidative defense systems.32

-It has been shown that Halimeda spp has a high phenolic content [10-13] together with low amounts of other antioxidants, such as ascorbate, β-carotene, chlorophylls, and selenium; taken together the ensemble of these compounds can explain its antioxidant properties.
-In our laboratory, we have identified and quantitated phenolic acids as major component of Halimeda spp such as salicylic, cinamic, galic pyrogalic, ferulic and caffeic acids and it has been suggested that the significant antioxidant activity displayed by Halimeda extract is at least partly related to its high levels of total phenolic compounds and particularly due to the phenolic acids content [10-12].
+It has been shown that Halimeda spp has a high phenolic content10-13 together with low amounts of other antioxidants, such as ascorbate, β-carotene, chlorophylls, and selenium; taken together the ensemble of these compounds can explain its antioxidant properties.
+In our laboratory, we have identified and quantitated phenolic acids as major component of Halimeda spp such as salicylic, cinamic, galic pyrogalic, ferulic and caffeic acids and it has been suggested that the significant antioxidant activity displayed by Halimeda extract is at least partly related to its high levels of total phenolic compounds and particularly due to the phenolic acids content.10-12

 Halimeda spp has been investigated over the past years by our group as a source of natural antioxidants and hepato- neuro-protectant compounds.
 A summary of this research is shown in Table I. In several works it has been demonstrated the ability of Halimeda to capture free radicals and inhibit lipoperoxidation.
 These biological activities were confirmed in different models with excellent results.
-Indeed, several lines of results have documented the ability of aqueous extract from these seaweeds to target free-radical mediated processes in vitro cell culture models such as GT1–7 mice hypothalamic immortalized and Vero cells [7-15,21].
+Indeed, several lines of results have documented the ability of aqueous extract from these seaweeds to target free-radical mediated processes in vitro cell culture models such as GT1–7 mice hypothalamic immortalized and Vero cells.7-15,21

 Species